IMSY-DKFZ/simpa/README.md

 A basic example on how to use simpa in you project to run an optical forward simulation is given in the samples/minimal_optical_simulation.py file.

+## Performance profiling

+Do you wish to know which parts of the simulation pipeline cost the most amount of time?
+If that is the case then you can use the following commands to profile the execution of your simulation script.
+You simply need to replace the `myscript` name with your script name.

+`python -m cProfile -o myscript.cprof myscript.py`

+`pyprof2calltree -k -i myscript.cprof`